Dear Diary, today will mark the day as my first visit to Amsterdam – 11th May 2018. We left around noon, and took our

 An old man behind the counter greeted me.
 The tiny café was filled with smoke, and you could probably get a buzz by just being there for a few minutes.
 The man gave me a menu, of which I understood nothing.
+The selection was so vast that I wouldn’t be surprised if the scout master strain makes its way to the menu in the future.
 I randomly picked a name and he gave me dark-brown, tiny-pipe shaped, probably-firm-but-not-solid-something (I Googled it later – it was hashish).
 I had never seen that before, so I said if he had it in a powder form.
 Then he gave me another small ziplock – a gram of weed, which looked like blob of dirty, dried leaves.

 He also gave me a rolling paper and card-paper for filter, and I walked away as a proud owner of a gram of weed.
 Now, how do I use it?
 I looked around and didn’t get much help.
 If you were to buy weed online and were as clueless about it as I was, I’m just hoping you have someone around that can show you what to do, or it will be a waste of money.
 Of course, you have to be in a legal country or state to even consider this.
 I’d rather not think about the consequences otherwise.
 So I used whatever little imagination I had.
 I broke down the blob into smaller chunks, rolled it, borrowed a lighter and set it to fire.
 The paper burned and chunks fell out on the floor.
 Mister forced me to only use half of it, so I still had some for the second attempt.
 It was equally unsuccessful but at least I managed to salvage some before it all hit the floor.
 I brought it back as a souvenir.

 Towards the end…